-- Elders and cultural supports from the Indigenous Student Centre may be accessed by students via virtual and in-person appointment; contact the Centre by phone (519 661 4095), email or by connecting with Mandy Bragg at the Centre - o Faculty and staff can also invite an Elder to their classroom or event to facilitate debrief circles and offer support.
+- Elders and cultural supports from the Indigenous Student Centre may be accessed by students via virtual and in-person appointment; contact the Centre by phone (519 661 4095), email or by connecting with Mandy Bragg at the Centre - Faculty and staff can also invite an Elder to their classroom or event to facilitate debrief circles and offer support.
 Consider how to meaningfully engage Elders beyond providing openings and ad hoc support.
 Review the Guidelines for Working with Indigenous Community Members before reaching out.
-Please contact OII's Administrative Assistant, Hallie Abram at habram2@uwo.ca with your course, or event, reason for seeking to invite an Elder, and applicable dates.
-We will review your request and respond within one business week however we'd appreciate at minimum two-weeks notice to make arrangements on your behalf.
-Please note we may not be able to accommodate everyone. - Crisis Health & Wellness supports (including Mental Health Support) is available via Western's Student Crisis Contact Information.
+Please contact Paula Hedgepeth (phedgepe@uwo.ca) or Sara Mai Chitty (saramai.chitty@uwo.ca) with your course, or event, reason for seeking to invite an Elder, and applicable dates.
+We will review your request and respond within one business week however we'd appreciate at minimum four weeks of notice to make arrangements on your behalf.
+Please note we may not be able to accommodate everyone.

-- Off-campus support is also available via Atlohsa's Family Healing Services and the 24-hour Crisis Line at 1-800-605-7477. - Zhaawanong Women's Shelter provides emergency shelter and support for Indigenous women and their children who are at risk of violence, abuse and/or homelessness.
+- Crisis Health & Wellness supports (including Mental Health Support) is available via Western's Student Crisis Contact Information - Off-campus support is also available via Atlohsa's Family Healing Services and the 24-hour Crisis Line at 1-800-605-7477. - Zhaawanong Women's Shelter provides emergency shelter and support for Indigenous women and their children who are at risk of violence, abuse and/or homelessness.
 Crisis Line: Toll free 1-800-605-7477 - The National Indian Residential School crisis line is available to provide 24/7 support to Residential School survivors and others who are affected: 1-866-925-4419 - Hope for Wellness Helpline is available 24/7 to all Indigenous people across Canada.
 Online chat function is available (Home Hope for Wellness Helpline) as well as their phone line: 1-855-242-3310.